Tutorial: Sorting

 ensuring (res => res == rmax(x,y))

-In general, Stainless uses both function body and function specification when reasoning about the function and its uses.
-Thus, we need not repeat in the postcondition those aspects of function body that follow directly through inlining the function, but we may wish to state those that require induction to prove.
+In general, Stainless uses both a function’s body and its specification when reasoning about the function and its applications.
+Thus, we need not repeat aspects of function body that follow directly through inlining the function in the post-condition, but we may wish to state more complex properties that require induction to prove.

 max(x,x) == x &&